J-1 Visa Content Designer Jobs

 Check whether your role triggers a home residency requirement

-J-1 Trainees funded by their home government or working in fields on the Exchange Visitor Skills List may face a two-year home residency requirement before changing to H-1B or green card status.
+J-1 Trainees funded by their home government or working in fields on the Exchange Visitor Skills List may face a two-year home residency requirement before changing to H-1B visa or green card status.
 Verify your eligibility before accepting an offer.

 Content Designer J-1 Visa: Frequently Asked Questions